nicolabs/nicobot/README.md

     docker ... [--signal-register <device name>] [--qrcode-options <qr options] <bot name> [<bot arguments>]

-- `--signal-register` will display a QR code in the console : scan it with the Signal app on the device to link the bot with (it will simply do the *link* command inside the container ; read more about this later in this document).
+- `--signal-register` will display a QR code in the console : scan it with the Signal app on the device to link the bot with (it will simply do the *signal-cli link* command inside the container ; read more about this later in this document).
 If this option is not given and the _signal_ backend is used, it will use the `.local/share/signal-cli` directory from the container (you _have_ to mount it) or fail.
 This option takes a custom device name as its argument.
-- `--qrcode-options` has an argument, which is a string of options to pass to the QR code generation command (see [python-qrcode](https://github.com/lincolnloop/python-qrcode)).
+- `--qrcode-options` takes as argument a string of options to pass to the QR code generation command (see [python-qrcode](https://github.com/lincolnloop/python-qrcode)).
 - `<bot name>` is either `transbot` or `askbot`
-- `<bot arguments>` is the list of arguments to pass to the bot
+- `<bot arguments>` is the list of arguments to pass to the bot (see bots' usage)

 If any doubt, just invoke the image without argument to print the inline help statement.